-Can someone tell me how the first quarter of 2018 is already done?
-(Cue the slow eye roll emoji).
-Feels like everybody was just complaining that January was taking so long to get through but here we are knocking on April’s door asking ourselves where the heck the entire quarter went.
-I know I am.
+Can someone tell me how 2018 went by so fast (Cue the slow eye roll emoji).
+Feels like everybody was just complaining that January was taking so long to get here, ready for the winter break to finished.
+Not I, I milked every last once out of the holiday break that I could LOL.

-Looking back on the first quarter of the year, like me, I’m sure you had goals that you started off with, that vision board you crafted and checklists that look somewhat accomplished.
+Looking back on the 2018, like me, I’m sure you had goals that you started off with, that vision board you crafted and checklists that look somewhat accomplished.

 A quick little voiceover note for you before you read the rest of this post: